JRCSTU/wltp/README.rst

-A calculator of the gear-shifts profile for light-duty-vehicles (cars) according to UNECE's draft of the
+A calculator of the gear-shifts profile for light-duty-vehicles (cars) according to :term:`UNECE` draft of the :term:`WLTP`.
-`Worldwide harmonized Light vehicles Test Procedures <https://en.wikipedia.org/wiki/Worldwide_harmonized_Light_vehicles_Test_Procedures>`_.

 .. important:: This simulator is still in *alpha* stage.
     Known limitations are described in the :doc:`CHANGES`.

+.. @intro

 Introduction
 ============

-The calculator accepts as input the vehicle-specifications and parameters for modifying the execution of the WLTC-cycle and spits-out the it gear-shifts of the vehicle, the attained speed-profile, and any warnings.
+The calculator accepts as input the vehicle-specifications and parameters for modifying the execution of the :term:`WLTC` cycle and spits-out the it gear-shifts of the vehicle, the attained speed-profile, and any warnings.
 It certainly does not calculate any CO2 emissions or other metrics.